amkokot/alex_kokot/index.md

   <div class="intro-text">
     <h2>Alex Kokot, University of Washington</h2>
     <p>
       I’m a PhD student in the Department of Statistics at the University of Washington, advised by Marina Meila and Alex Luedtke.
-My intended defence date is June 2026!
+My intended defense date is June 2026!
 I graduated from Notre Dame in 2021, with Bachelor's degrees in Honors Mathematics and Philosophy, and a concentration in Computing.
     </p>
     <p>
       My main research interest is in data summarization.
 A concrete example of this is selecting representative subsamples from a dataset.
 One framing of this is coreset selection and clustering, where samples are chosen to minimize a loss of interest.
 In recent work, we showed how this can be approached for a generic class of divergences, with key interest in the Sinkhorn divergence.
 Another lens is that of treatment assignment,